zippy84/vtkbool/README.md

 The Python module will be generated automatically, if three conditions are met:

 - vtkbool is configured as a library
-- Python 2 or 3 is installed with header files
+- Python 3 is installed with header files
 - VTK itself is wrapped to Python

 After a successful compilation, the module can be used as follows: